Is it realistic not to get reconstruction surgery?

 How many times do I say to a patient, “You may not need ACL reconstruction.”
-How many times do I hear back, “I have a complete rupture, how can I play sports again?”
+How many times do I hear back, “I have a complete rupture, how can I play sports again with this type of ACL injury?”
 Perhaps nothing is as sacrilegious to these athletes as the notion that they do not need surgery.
 One of the arguments opponents have to regenerative medicine is the “complete rupture,” argument preventing return to sports.

 Orthopedic surgeons working at some of Turkey’s leading sports medical centers released a paper published in December 2017.
-(3) Here is what they discovered:
+(2) Here is what they discovered injury treatment:

 “Our data suggest that early surgical reconstruction may not be a prerequisite to returning to recreational physical activities after injury in patients with ACL tears.”